goodguyry/dotfiles/README.md

     </tr>
     <tr>
         <td width="20%"><code>--copy</code></td>
-        <td>Copy the files in place instead of linking (gitconfig is always copied)<br>"Copy mode" also suppresses initializing a Git repo and pulling updates from Github</td>
+        <td>Copy the files in place instead of linking<br>"Copy mode" also suppresses initializing a Git repo and pulling updates from Github</td>
     </tr>
     <tr>
         <td width="20%"><code>--no-packages</code></td>
         <td>Suppress package installations and updates (including casks).
-These can be run independently with <code>./setup/packages</code></td>
+These can be run independently if need be.</td>
     </tr>
 </table>

+ Note: gitconfig and git_completion are always copied, regardless of the options passed.

 #### Extras file

-During the first run of the setup process, a file called 'extras' will be created at ~/.extras.
-You'll be prompted to enter your Git author name and email, and the file will be saved.
+The first run of the setup process will prompt for Git author name and email, and a file called 'extras' will be created at ~/.extras.
 This is to prevent certain information from being committed to a public repository.
-The '.extras' file is also a great place to store functions and aliases that you don't want overwritten by future installations.
+The '.extras' file is also a great place to store functions and aliases that shouldn't be overwritten by future installations.

+On subsequent runs of `init`, the 'extras' file will be presented for confirmation of the information it contains.

 ```bash
 # Git credentials